 Deep within the hot, noisy, grimy centre of Manila, in the district of Quiapo, stands one of the most remarkable nineteenth-century churches anywhere.
 It’s not a place that many tourists reach, though it’s not far from Manila’s old walled town, Intramuros.

-The Basílica Menor de San Sebastián, or San Sebastian Church in English, is fabricated entirely of steel: its exterior is unmistakably metallic because it looks like a cardboard wedding cake; the interior is a scholarly and innovative essay in pure Gothic Revival, designed by a Spanish architect, Genaro Palacios, then the director of public works in Manila, and fabricated by a Belgian company, the Societe anonyme des Enterprises de Travaux Publiques, which sent over fifty tons of castings to be erected by local labour.
+The Basílica Menor de San Sebastián, or San Sebastian Church in English, is fabricated entirely of steel: its exterior is unmistakably metallic because, painted white, it looks like a cardboard wedding cake; the interior is a scholarly and innovative essay in pure Gothic Revival, designed by a Spanish architect, Genaro Palacios, then the director of public works in Manila, and fabricated by a Belgian company, the Societe anonyme des Enterprises de Travaux Publiques, which sent over fifty tons of castings to be erected by local labour.

 San Sebastian Church was intended as a permanent replacement for the last of a succession of earlier churches, the first in timber, the others in brick, that had succumbed to fire or earthquake since 1651.
 Its priest, Esteban Martínez, was a member of the Order of the Augustinian Recollects, a contemplative order that had played a major part in evangelising the Philippine islands from the seventeenth century onwards.
 He was determined that the new church should be fire-resistant and earthquake-proof.

 Before construction began it was designated as a Minor Basilica by Pope Leo XIII and it was completed, from first column to consecration, within a year in 1890-1.